valet-customers/labs/readme.md

 4. Proceed with running the labs!

 # Prerequisites
-1. Valet is currently private and users must be onboarded prior to using the gh-valet CLI extension.
+1. Valet is currently private and customers must be onboarded prior to using the gh-valet CLI extension.
 Please reach out to [GitHub Sales](https://github.com/enterprise/contact) to inquire about being granted access.
 2. Create your own GitHub Repository in your own GitHub Organization or under your user with Codespaces enabled using this Repository as a template.
 To do so:
    - Navigate to the top of this Repository click `Use this template`
    - Select the owner of the new Reposiotry.
 It could be your personal username or an Organization you belong to.